 Year 7 - science practical investigation skills.
 Using scientific equipment to build evidence towards a conclusion.
 Converting data to different formats - manipulating raw data to create an appropriate graph.
 Understand how scientific methods and theories develop over time.
-Appreciate the power and limitations of science and consider any ethical issues which may arise.
-Use scientific theories and explanations to develop hypotheses.
-Plan experiments or devise procedures to make observations, produce or characterise a substance, test
+Appreciate the power and limitations of science and consider any ethical issues which may

-Adaptation and inheritance, Metals and Acids, Motion and Pressure, The Earth.
+Health and Lifestyle, The periodic table, Electricity and magnetism, Ecosystems, Separating techniques, Energy, Adaptation and inheritance, Metals and Acids, Motion and Pressure, The Earth.